Create a Dedicated Storage Account

 - Configuring Cost Management Exports — specifying where Azure saves the export files

-- Connecting in Cloud Ctrl — entering the storage account details
+- Adding a Cloud Account in Cloud Ctrl — entering the storage account details

 What's Next